Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Results

-We also investigated how the first pericenter a satellite experienced depends on infall time and find qualitatively similar results to the other two pericenter metrics.
-Earlier-infalling satellites had smaller first pericenters than later-infalling satellites, and the first pericenters were smaller than the most recent ones.
-The first pericenters were also the minimum a satellite ever experienced in a majority ($\approx 72$ per cent) of satellites with $\Nperi \geq 2$.
-The only noticeable differences between the first pericenters and $\dperimin$ occurred for galaxies that fell in $\gtrsim 6 \Gyr$ ago.
+We also investigated how the first pericentre a satellite experienced depends on infall time and find qualitatively similar results to the other two pericentre metrics.
+Earlier-infalling satellites had smaller first pericentres than later-infalling satellites, and the first pericentres were smaller than the most recent ones.
+The first pericentres were also the minimum a satellite ever experienced in a majority ($\approx 72$ per cent) of satellites with $\Nperi \geq 2$.
+The only noticeable differences between the first pericentres and $\dperimin$ occurred for galaxies that fell in $\gtrsim 6 \Gyr$ ago.

-The bottom middle panel shows pericenter distance trends versus current $d$.
-As expected, both pericenter metrics increase with $d$, from $20 - 30 \kpc$ for satellites that are currently closer, to $70 - 80 \kpc$ for satellites near $R_{\rm 200m}$ (gray shaded region).
-Satellites within $d \lesssim 225 \kpc$ often had recent pericenters that are larger than $\dperimin$ by nearly $10 - 20 \kpc$, so the orbits of these satellites grew.
-The pericenter metrics in both lower-mass and higher-mass satellites increase with $d$, but because lower-mass satellites fell in earlier than higher-mass satellites and completed more orbits, they largely drive the differences between $\dperimin$ and $\dperirec$ (and $\dperimin$ and $d_{\rm peri,first}$) in the bottom left panel.
+The bottom middle panel shows pericentre distance trends versus current $d$.
+As expected, both pericentre metrics increase with $d$, from $20 - 30 \kpc$ for satellites that are currently closer, to $70 - 80 \kpc$ for satellites near $R_{\rm 200m}$ (gray shaded region).
+Satellites within $d \lesssim 225 \kpc$ often had recent pericentres that are larger than $\dperimin$ by nearly $10 - 20 \kpc$, so the orbits of these satellites grew.
+The pericentre metrics in both lower-mass and higher-mass satellites increase with $d$, but because lower-mass satellites fell in earlier than higher-mass satellites and completed more orbits, they largely drive the differences between $\dperimin$ and $\dperirec$ (and $\dperimin$ and $d_{\rm peri,first}$) in the bottom left panel.
 We again highlight that the full distributions in both $\dperimin$ and $\dperirec$ span a wide range at a given $d$, so even though the median trend increases with $d$, one should not directly apply our results to an individual satellite.

-Finally, the bottom right panel shows that lower-mass satellites typically had smaller recent and minimum pericenters.
-However, at $\Mstar \gtrsim 10^{8.25} \Msun$, the median pericenter distances decrease, likely driven by the onset of efficient dynamical friction.
-Lower-mass satellites have smaller pericenter distances because they fell-in earlier when the MW-mass halo was smaller and less massive.
-The typical recent/minimum pericenter distance is $40 - 60 \kpc$ for satellites with $\Mstar \lesssim 10^7 \Msun$, $60 - 100 \kpc$ for satellites with $\Mstar \approx 10^{7-8.25} \Msun$, and $\lesssim 100 \kpc$ for higher-mass satellites.
+Finally, the bottom right panel shows that lower-mass satellites typically had smaller recent and minimum pericentres.
+However, at $\Mstar \gtrsim 10^{8.25} \Msun$, the median pericentre distances decrease, likely driven by the onset of efficient dynamical friction.
+Lower-mass satellites have smaller pericentre distances because they fell-in earlier when the MW-mass halo was smaller and less massive.
+The typical recent/minimum pericentre distance is $40 - 60 \kpc$ for satellites with $\Mstar \lesssim 10^7 \Msun$, $60 - 100 \kpc$ for satellites with $\Mstar \approx 10^{7-8.25} \Msun$, and $\lesssim 100 \kpc$ for higher-mass satellites.